IanChar/ai3202/Assignment8/README.md

 # Assignment 8
-## Part 1
-In order to parse typos20.data into a probability table run the follwing command.
+In order to find the most likely sequence of characters in typos20Test.data using statistics from typos20.data type the following command.

 ```
 python HiddenMarkovModel.py
 ```

 Note that for this to run you will need numpy installed.
+Also it will take a bit of time to run...